 Start up the device and let it boot.
 It will show the configuration screen.
 Configure the WiFi or ethernet.
 Ensure that the networking says active before continuing.
 You may provision at this point or complete in order to pair.

-Note that if you dont want to use WiFi and then plug in an ethernet connection the setup screen will auto-advance to the pairing screen after a 30 second timeout.
+Please Note: if you dont want to use WiFi and then plug in an ethernet connection the setup screen will auto-advance to the pairing screen after a 30 second timeout.

 You're now ready to use the device.